William Derrough

-William Quesada "Bill" Derrough (born January 24, 1965) is an American investment banker and Co-Head of the Capital Structure Advisory Group (which includes Recapitalization and Restructuring) at Moelis & Company, a NYSE exchange-listed global investment banking firm founded in 2007.
+William Quesada "Bill" Derrough (born January 24, 1965) is an American investment banker and chairman of Jefferies global Restructuring group.
+He was previously Co-Head of the Capital Structure Advisory Group (which includes Recapitalization and Restructuring) at Moelis & Company, a NYSE exchange-listed global investment banking firm founded in 2007.
 A member of the Democratic Party, he served as Treasurer of the Democratic National Committee (DNC) from 2017-2020.

 Early life and education

 Derrough was born in San Francisco, California.
 He is the son of Graciela Yllescas Derrough and Joseph Hoge Derrough.
 His mother moved to California from Guatemala in the 1950s and became a licensed home day care operator and later, a teacher’s aide in public schools in Novato, California.
 Derrough’s father worked for 35 years as a union carpenter in Marin County, California.
 Prior to becoming a carpenter, Derrough’s father was a tuna fisherman.
 Derrough’s father volunteered for the U.S. Navy in the aftermath of the Pearl Harbor attacks of December 7, 1941.
 He became a Torpedoman Mate after basic training and then volunteered for the Navy’s fledgling Patrol Torpedo Boat service.
 After intensive training aboard PT boats in Naragansett Bay, Derrough’s father served aboard PT 117 and PT 61 in the South Pacific, mostly in the Solomon Islands, where he saw significant action as the PT boats were the only line of defense against the Japanese in that part of the pacific for several years.
 Derrough’s father was aboard PT 117 when it was hit by a bomb from a Japanese plane at PT base Redova.

 Derrough attended public schools in Novato, California and achieved the rank of Eagle Scout, scouting's highest attainable rank, in 1980 at the age of 15.
 He received a four-year Navy ROTC college scholarship and was a midshipman in the United States Navy Reserve from 1983 until 1986.
 He served on active duty during the summers of 1984, 1985 and 1986, stationed at naval bases Pearl Harbor (HI), Coronado (CA) and San Diego (CA), respectively.
 He was prevented from receiving his officer's commission as a result of the U.S. Military's then ban on LGBT service members.

 Derrough received a Bachelor of Arts in Soviet Studies from the University of California, Berkeley.